rootkovska/rootkovska.github.io/contact.md

 that can't live with all this crap in our working tools.

-And of course, it's pretty hard to catch up with all those Beebo-Frengu-Bubu-Cookuh 'social cuteness projects' popping up everyday, burning money in so-kind-so-cute Communication Assholes' hands, since 10 years ago.
+And of course, it's pretty hard to catch up with all those Beebo-Frengu-Bubu-Cookuh 'social business projects' popping up everyday, burning money in so-kind-so-cute Communication Assholes' hands, since 10 years ago.
 They are too many.
 They keep abusing of personal data, call it 'business', and call themselves Ernest.
 Marketing was already an insult big enough, without Social Networks.
-Today is an assault.
+Today is an assault: I don't have time to fill in all those forms for services I don't need, don't want, and I'll never use!!!

 As a result, I've my terminal RAM constantly clogged by Apps that I don't use and, after Ed Snowden, even some Privacy Apps